ashivaram23/renderer/README.md

     "objects": {
         "floor": {
             "type": "mesh",
-            "file": "scenes/objects/floor.obj",
+            "file": "scenes/dragon/objects/floor.obj",
             "material": {
                 "type": "diffuse",
-                "reflectance": [0.05, 0.39, 0.8]
+                "color": [0.05, 0.39, 0.8]
             }
         },
         "dragon": {
             "type": "mesh",
-            "file": "scenes/objects/dragon.obj",
+            "file": "scenes/dragon/objects/dragon.obj",
             "material": {
                 "type": "diffuse",
-                "reflectance": [0.8, 0.75, 0.1]
+                "color": [0.8, 0.75, 0.1]
             }
         }
     }
 }
 ```

-This example renders a 1920x1080px image from a camera positioned at (0, 0.7, -3) and facing towards (0, 0, 2.701) with a field of view of 45 degrees.
+This example renders a 1080x720px image from a camera positioned at (0, 0.7, -3) and facing towards (0, 0, 2.701) with a field of view of 45 degrees.
 The sky color is light blue (RGB 0.4, 0.6, 0.9) and the renderer calculates 32 samples per pixel.
 There are two objects: a blue floor plane mesh from floor.obj and a yellow dragon mesh from dragon.obj.

 Each OBJ file should include one object made of triangles only, and will be read with the +z axis pointing forward and the +y axis pointing up.
 (OBJ files use right-handed coordinates, which will automatically be converted by the renderer.)